Farmers, Bakers & Kitchen Magicians Earth Sky Time Community Farm

 - Job Type Internship/Apprentice

-farm crew- grows the food: We raise veggies, herbs, flowers and fruit, and about ¼ acre of high tunnel greenhouses (tomatoes in the summer and cold hardy greens all winter long).
-As a year round farm, we’ve got a lot to do, from greenhouse soilblocking and seeding to transplanting, cultivating, mulching, scouting, pruning, harvesting, cover cropping and maintaining tunnels and equipment.
+farm crew- grows the food: We raise veggies, herbs, flowers and fruit, plus a ¼ acre of high tunnel greenhouses (tomatoes in the summer and cold hardy greens all winter long).
+As a year round farm, we’ve got a lot to do, from greenhouse work to broadforking, transplanting, cultivating, mulching, scouting, pruning, harvesting, cover cropping and maintaining greenhouses and equipment.
 The farm crew also keeps the farm store stocked with produce and coordinates harvests for the kitchen and farmers markets.

 kitchen magicians- cook it up: Our main products include: VT Goldburgers (carrot-curry veggie burgers), Hoomoos Zaatar (hummus) and garlic scape pesto.
 Much of our kitchen work is focused on preserving the farm's produce through canning, freezing and lactic ferments like kraut, pickles and kim chi.
 Wednesdays from June through September we host weekly Farm Night dinners, gourmet vegetarian farm to table feasts with live music and raucous dance parties.
 The farm kitchen also does catering and we occasionally take out the bread bus, our one of a kind wood fired oven built into a double decker bus.

-bakers- turn it into bread: Bakery interns are trained to maintain starter cultures, mix, fold and help shape around 2000 loaves a week (plus croissants, cookies and pies).
-Our process relies on extremely slow fermentation- retarding dough in bulk tubs and then again in bannetons.
-We prepare starters at night and mix dough in the morning, loaves aren’t shaped until the evening and get baked the following morning.
-This 36 hour process helps develop beautiful structure, flavor and keeping quality and allows us to get some sleep.
-Interns go through mixing and shaping rotations and have opportunities to develop oven skills.
+bakers- turn it into bread: Bakery interns are trained to maintain starter cultures, mix, fold and shape our production of around 2000 loaves each week (plus croissants, cookies and pies!).
+Our process relies on extremely slow fermentation.
+This 36 hour process helps develop beautiful structure, flavor and keeping quality and allows our bakers to get some sleep.
+Interns go through mixing and shaping rotations and have opportunities to develop oven skills on our 40,000 lb rotating hearth Llopis oven.

 breadpackers/deliverers- pack it up & pack it in: We make wholesale deliveries 4 days/week and getting everything packed up and delivered is a big job.
 But spending an hour or two driving Vermont backroads delivering to general stores, farm stands and restaurants is actually fun.

-construction crew- builds it up: We’ve been here at Earth Sky Time for 12 years, and not one of them has gone by without a major construction project.
-This season we’ll be building tiny houses out of recycled shipping containers, building a horse barn into a side hill and putting a timber-frame addition onto our main barn/performance space.Compensation this position is PAID: stipend How to apply
+construction crew- builds it up: We’ve been here at Earth Sky Time for 13 years, and not one of them has gone by without major construction projects.
+This season we’ve been building tiny houses, fixing up a horse barn and building out our new recording studio.